-This creamy cacao smoothie is delicious and loaded with healthy ingredients including banana, blueberries, cacao powder and cacao nibs.
-It makes for a great snack or breakfast!
+This creamy cacao smoothie tastes like a chocolate shake but is loaded with healthy ingredients including frozen banana, cacao powder and cacao nibs.

 This cacao smoothie was one of the best smoothies I have had in a long time!
-It’s creamy, chocolatey and I absolutely loved the texture that the cacao nibs added.
+It’s creamy, chocolatey and I absolutely love the texture that the cacao nibs add.

 Cocoa vs Cacao